Forecast

 Against all warnings, good judgment, and logic, the Congress, at least the House, is controlled by Republican crazies after the 2022 midterms, so there will be no chance of overturning disastrous Supreme Court decisions on women's rights, voting rights, gerrymandering, Citizen's United, gun control, environment protection, religion, or discrimination.
 All unpopular decisions demonstrating weak democracy and the GOP's terrible path forward.

-Large amounts of dark money funded the Trump justices of the Supreme Court, which is indebted to powerful interests, will likely do much more damage to democracy.
+Large amounts of dark money funded Trump justices of the Supreme Court, which is indebted to powerful interests, will likely do much more damage to democracy.
 It has agreed to consider that State legislatures can override voters.
 That will install Republicans in a one party, right wing, state that will look a lot like Hungary.
 Voters won’t matter much.

 Empire building is expensive and it is no surprise that the US is broke and in serious debt.
 Major financial companies are crumbling, but are propped up by taxpayers.
 Since Republicans brought us another gilded age like the 1920's, the result looks a lot like the 1930's again.
 To continue to reward their wealthy backers, Republicans heap further misery on the middle class.
 See this.